Heritage Commission Additional Resources

 - 2016 Historic Survey Report (The Reconnaissance Survey of Historic Resources)

-The Colburn Park Historic District consists of twenty-three structures (nineteen of which are contributing) and several objects facing and including a large, rectangular green in the center of downtown Lebanon called Colburn Park.
+Learn more about The Colburn Park Historic District which consists of twenty-three structures (nineteen of which are contributing) and several objects facing and including a large, rectangular green in the center of downtown Lebanon called Colburn Park.

-The Dana House is the oldest existing house in Lebanon.
-The city-owned building is in the process of being converted into a museum and education facility.
+Learn more about the Dana House, the oldest existing house in Lebanon.
+This city-owned building is in the process of being converted into a museum and education facility.

-From the time European settlers first came to the area, Lebanon’s rivers have been utilized to create development opportunities and they are a central part of Lebanon’s history.
-The Mascoma River made Lebanon a wealthy mill town for most of its first two centuries, and as recently as the 1950s.
-Several of these historic mills have been converted to present day uses, illustrating the benefits of adaptive re-use of historic structures.
-The dams still in the Mascoma River and its tributaries are also evidence of the City’s industrial heritage.
+Lebanon was a wealthy mill town for most of its first two centuries, and as recently as the 1950s.
+Learn how Lebanon's historic mills have been converted to present day uses, illustrating the benefits of adaptive re-use of historic structures.